thenocturnalanimal/wasurvey/README.md

 To change the web page (except the form), go to templates/form.html in respective folders.

 To change image, go to templates/form.html (line 101).
+The images must be added to the media folder first.
 (Dynamic image changing not enabled yet.)